VladimirSkovpan/flask-app-project/Readme.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
-## Prerequisites

 Before you begin, ensure you have the following installed and properly configured:

 - [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10): Upgrade to WSL version 2 for enhanced performance and compatibility with Docker Desktop.